mhagstrand/slate/source/includes/_changelog_2016.md

 # <span class="jumptarget"> 2016 </span>

 ## <span class="jumptarget"> July </span>

 ### <span class="jumptarget"> Order Shipment API refreshed with "shipping_provider", "tracking_carrier" fields

 The Order Shipment resource has been refreshed with two fields that can be used to track shipments:

+* `shipping_provider` contains the enum of this shipment's BigCommerce shipping-carrier integration/module.
-* `shipping_provider` contains the enum of the delivery service fulfilling this shipment, in a newly streamlined format.
+* `tracking_carrier` contains the enum of the delivery service fulfilling this shipment, in a newly streamlined format.
-* `tracking_carrier` contains the enum of this shipment's BigCommerce shipping-carrier integration/module.

 We have added these fields to the [Order Shipment](/api/v2#shipping-methods) documentation, where they now appear in sample requests/responses for endpoints that can handle these fields.
 You'll also find usage guidelines, a list of allowable values for the `shipping_provider` field, and a linked, downloadable spreadsheet of allowable values for the `tracking_carrier` field.

 ## <span class="jumptarget"> June </span>

+### <span class="jumptarget"> bigcommerce-api-ruby gem now generally available </span>

+The bigcommerce-api-ruby 1.0.0 gem is now generally available on <a href="https://github.com/bigcommerce/bigcommerce-api-ruby" target="_blank">GitHub</a> and <a href="https://rubygems.org/gems/bigcommerce" target="_blank">rubygems</a>.

+For other client libraries/SDKs that facilitate client requests to BigCommerce's RESTful API, please see our [Client Libraries](/api/#client-libraries) page.

 ### <span class="jumptarget"> Request for comment on proposed Cart API schema </span>